 Q -“I am buying a house.
 Can I break the lease?”

 A - You may still be obligated for lost rent.
 Because few tenants are able to make the ending of the lease coincide with the purchase of a house, unless you reach an agreement with your landlord or there is a cancellation section in your lease, you will be responsible for the rent which is due for the remainder of the lease.
-However, the landlord must make a good faith effort to rent the property after you leave, to mitigate damages.
+However, the landlord must try in good faith to rent the property to someone else after you leave, to reduce the amount of rent money the landlord loses.
 If the landlord rents the property after you leave and before your lease ends, you will be responsible for the rent up until the time of new rental, as well as any costs the landlord sustained in having to rent the property again.
 Those costs may include the cost of advertising, for example.
-In addition, if the new tenants do not pay their rent during the time your lease would be in effect, you may also be responsible for this lost rent.
+In addition, if the new tenants do not pay their rent during the time left in your original lease, you may also be responsible for this lost rent.